Hierarchical DCC-HEAVY Model for High-Dimensional Covariance Matrices: Empirical Application

-For assessing the significance of differences in the ED and FN losses across the five models, we rely on the model confidence set (MCS) approach of \cite{hansen2011model}.
+For assessing the significance of differences in the ED and FN losses across the four models, we rely on the model confidence set (MCS) approach of \cite{hansen2011model}.
 The MCS identifies the model or subset of models with the best forecasting performance, given the pre-specified confidence level.
 It is computed at the 10\% significance level using a block bootstrap (\cite{hansen2003choosing}) with 10,000 replications and the varying block length to verify the robustness of the results.

-Table 6 reports the model confidence sets, at the 90\% confidence level, using the ED and FN loss functions.
-The hierarchical models of \cite{hansen2014realized} and \cite{https://doi.org/10.48550/arxiv.2012.02708} are always excluded from the reported model confidence sets.
-The “FF-HD DCC-HEAVY'' significantly outperforms all the other models during financial turbulence, while during calm times the MCS also incorporates the “M-HD DCC-HEAVY''.
+Table \ref{table:MCS_stat} reports the model confidence sets at the 90\% confidence level using the ED and FN loss functions.
+The “M-HD DCC-HEAVY'' and “4F-HD DCC-HEAVY'' models statistically outperform the other models during both forecasting subsamples.

-As follows, when all the hierarchical factor models are compared in statistical terms, the new HD DCC-HEAVY models are superior compared to the models built upon the Realized GARCH framework in all cases.
-Considering the full out-of-sample period, only the “FF-HD DCC-HEAVY'' model enters the MCS in terms of both ED and FN losses (Appendix B, Table B1).
+Considering the full out-of-sample period, only the “M-HD DCC-HEAVY'' model enters the MCS in terms of the FN loss, while the “4F-HD DCC-HEAVY'' model is additionally selected in terms of the ED.
+The hierarchical model of \cite{hansen2014realized} is always excluded from the reported model confidence sets with respect to both daily and monthly covariance forecasts (see Table \ref{table:MCS_stat} \& Appendix \ref{AppC}, Table \ref{table:C1}).